AdamSimpson/SPH/README.md

 ## Install

 Several prerequisites are required before compiling the code.
 In a Linux environment, such as Raspian, these may be obtained using your distros package management system.
-On Macintosh it is recomended that Homebrew be used: http://brew.sh
+On Macintosh it is recomended that [Homebrew](http://brew.sh) be used.

 ### Macintosh

-It is assumed that the XCode toolchain has been installed, this is freely available from (https://developer.apple.com/xcode/downloads/ "Apple") .
+It is assumed that the XCode toolchain has been installed, this is freely available from [Apple](https://developer.apple.com/xcode/downloads/) .
 Once Homebrew has been installed The following commands may be run in Terminal.app to setup the prerequisties.

     $ brew install mpich
     $ brew install glfw